19 exciting places to party during Cheltenham Race Week

 The Clarence Social

 Enjoy a sophisticated night with tapas and cocktails at The Clarence Social.
-Serving a range of new cocktails each month, — there's something to cover all tastes.
+Serving a range of new cocktails each month — there's something to cover all tastes.

-Opt for a more chilled-out day by watching the racing live on the bar's big screens, then head down to the secret basement bar — open from 8pm — where the party continues until late!
+Opt for a more chilled-out day by watching the racing live on the bar's big screens, then head down to the Speakeasy basement bar — open from 8pm — where the party continues until late!

 Harry Cook Free House